• Menu

 Camping by Moffat Tunnel in Rollinsville

 The historic Moffat Tunnel is located about eight miles west off Highway 119 across from downtown Rollinsville.
-The town consists of a market, bar and a liquor store.
-The railroad tunnel is still used by Amtrak.
-So consider taking a train ride thru the Moffat Tunnel from Denver Union Station to Granby some time.
+The town consists of a market, bar, and liquor store.
+Amtrak still uses the railroad tunnel.
+So consider taking a train ride through the Moffat Tunnel from Denver Union Station to Granby sometime.

 Free Dispersed Camping near Nederland